 Dr. Jacqueline Mozrall received her B.S.
 Industrial Engineering from the Rochester Institute of Technology, her M.S. in Industrial Engineering from North Carolina State University, and her Ph.D. in Industrial Engineering from the State University of New York at Buffalo.

 Professor Mozrall has taught courses in Ergonomics, Human Factors, Product Design and Development, and Safety Engineering, and Applied Statistics.
 Prior to her position as Associate Dean, she served as Department Head of Industrial and Systems Engineering for ten years.

-She has performed ergonomic training, job/workplace design, and product development functions in manufacturing and office environments for several years, publishing more than a dozen articles on ergonomic-related design and development topics.
+She has performed ergonomic training, job/workplace design, and product development functions in manufacturing and office environments for several years.
 Most recently, she has been engaged in research and activities related to the recruitment and advancement of women students and faculty in STEM-related areas.
-She has a keen interest in undergraduate education and has been significantly involved in program assessment and evaluation.
-She currently serves as a program evaluator and training mentor for the Accreditation Board for Engineering and Technology (ABET).
+She has a keen interest in undergraduate education and has been significantly involved in program assessment and evaluation for many years and as a program evaluator and training mentor for the Accreditation Board for Engineering and Technology (ABET).
+She is now on the Engineering Accreditation Commission (EAC/ABET) and serves as a team chair for program evaluation teams.
 She has also been involved in the coordination of a multi-disciplinary senior design experience and honors program for undergraduate engineering students at RIT.